kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Be Kind and Respectful

-**Glow's gentle reminder**: *"We're all here to learn and grow together.
-Kindness creates a safe space where everyone can contribute their best work."*
+**Trish's gentle reminder**: *"We're all here to learn and grow together!
+Kindness creates a safe space where everyone can contribute their best work.
+Let's make everyone feel absolutely welcome!"*

 - **Use inclusive language** that welcomes everyone
 - **Assume good intentions** in others' contributions